1.1 If you take the world to heart, you will hurt...

 I spent years living under the spell of the SSOS.
 Here was my thinking…

-This sacrificial approach to activism diminished me and made me less powerful in doing the work that meant so much to me.
+This sacrificial approach to activism diminished me and made me less effective instead of more effective.

-And where did it come from?
+And where did this mistake come from?
 It came from caring about people and the world.
-But my caring took a wrong turn in its thinking.
+But my caring took a wrong turn.

 And what did this wrong turn lead to?
 It led to me to believe I had to play savior.
 It was clear to me that this species of ours is not saving itself, so me and my fellow activists needed to do the work of salvation.